BinTianqi/OwnDroidDocs/docs/Password.md

 ## Screen timeout

-**[Device owner]**
+**[Device admin]**

-You can only set a shorter screen timeout in Settings.
+Set the maximum time for user activity until the device will lock.
+This limits the length that the user can set.

-0 means no restriction
+0 means there is no restriction

+TODO: update permission

-## Password timeout
+## Password expiration timeout

-**[Device owner]**
+**[Device admin]**

-If you never change your password during this limit, you will be asked to set a new password
+Restart the countdown for password expiration

-0 means no restriction
+0 means there is no restriction

+TODO: update strings(en/zh) in app, update permission

 ## Max failed passwords for wipe

-**[Device owner]**
+**[Device admin]**

-If you attempt wrong password that reach this limit, all data on your device will be wiped

-0 means use system default setting
+Setting this to a value greater than zero enables a policy that will perform a device or profile wipe after too many incorrect device-unlock passwords have been entered.

+When this policy is set on the system or the main user, the device will be factory reset after too many incorrect password attempts.
+When set on any other user, only the corresponding user or profile will be wiped.

+TODO: update strings in app, update permission

 ## Password history length

 **[Device admin]**

+Set the length of the password history.
-The user will not be able to enter a new password that is the same as any password in the history.
+After setting this, the user will not be able to enter a new password that is the same as any password in the history.
+Note that the current password will remain until the user has set a new one, so the change does not take place immediately.

+0 means there is no restriction

+TODO: update zh strings in app, update permission

 ## Required strong auth timeout